Blue Danube Cycle

 Arrangements: instructions for arrival and instructions from staff at the first hotel were excellent.
 They clearly were familiar with the procedures and had vouchers etc ready.

 Accommodation: the hotels selected were better than had been expected and were something of a surprise - we had opted to upgrade the hotel accommodation, choosing the mid-range offering.
 A couple of hotels were difficult to access for some of the group (steep hills & out of town).
-The hotel at Traismauer proved difficult to locate and some other riders struggled with up to 90k because the previous hotel was also out of town.
+The hotel at Traismauer proved difficult to locate and some other riders struggled with the distance because the previous hotel was also out of town.

 Meals: were much better than expected.